epfl-ada/ada-2023-project-badanalysist/README.md

 ## Research questions
 A list of research questions you would like to address during the project.
+- Does the style and language of a beer's name have an impact on its rating and the sentiments expressed in its review text?

 ## Data (Xinyi)
 - Why do we select these data?